-- Hodges, Richard and Stathers, Tanya (2012) Training Manual for Improving Grain Postharvest Handling and Storage.
-UN World Food Programme / Natural Resources Institute.
+- Hodges, Richard and Stathers, Tanya (2012) Training manual for improving grain postharvest handling and storage prepared.
+UN World Food Programme / Natural Resources Institute, Rome - Italy.

 - Stathers, T.E., Riwa, W., Mvumi, B.M., Mosha, R., Kitandu, L., Mngara, K., Kaoneka, B. and Morris, M. (2008).
 Do diatomaceous earths have potential as grain protectants for small-holder farmers in sub-Saharan Africa: the case of Tanzania?
 Crop Protection, 27 (1), pp. 44–70.

 - Mvumi, Brighton M., Stathers, Tanya , Golob, P. and Giga, D.P.
 (2006) Penetration of Sitophilus zeamais (Coleoptera: Curculionidae) through diatomaceous earth-treated bulk maize grain.
 International Journal of Tropical Insect Science, 26 (1). pp. 28-34.
 ISSN 1742-7584 (doi:https://doi.org/10.1079/IJT200694)